team-eternity/eternity/docs/readme.txt

   walk through them or get close.
 We will either fix this or add a compatibility flag for it.

 - There are some problems with slopes and portals when combined.
-All slope-related bugs will be fixed when physics is introduced.
+All slope- related bugs will be fixed when physics is introduced.

 - Polyobject interactive portals don't support rotation, so only use them with translation motion.